-Succulent pieces of juicy pork, coated with fresh, spicy Salsa Verde, this popular Mexican dish will have you licking your plate clean!
+With succulent pieces of juicy pork, coated with a fresh, spicy Salsa Verde recipe, this popular Mexican dish, Puerco Con Salsa Verde, will have you licking your plate clean!
 Though my recipe inspiration comes from a myriad of places, including magazines, the seasons, what I see in the market, or my mood — what I love the most is when it comes from unexpected conversations.

 It’s probably my favorite!

-My 12-year-old son goes to Tae Kwon Do class a few times a week, and I’ve met all sorts of lovely people at the Dojo.
+My 12-year-old son goes to Tae Kwon Do class a few times a week, and I’ve met all sorts of lovely people at there.
 Recently I’ve been talking food with a dad of another boy in my son’s class — he’s from Michoacán, Mexico.

-I loved that he shared all of these details with me.Now while this super nice dad was telling me how to create this deliciousness, I took detailed notes on the back of an old receipt I had in my purse.
+I loved that he shared all of these details with me, and in my mind, I was already cooking it.Now while this super nice dad was telling me how to create this deliciousness, I took detailed notes on the back of an old receipt I had in my purse.
 Unfortunately I couldn’t find it when I was ready to cook.
 (Go figure!)

 - Olive oil for grilling and for the sauté pan

-- 4 tomatillos, husks removed & cut in half
+- 4 tomatillos husks removed and cut in half

-- ½ of a large brown/yellow onion, peeled and cut into large wedges
+- 1/2 of a large yellow onion peeled and cut into large wedges

 - Sea salt and freshly ground black pepper